Jesse Palmer named new host of 'The Bachelor'

 These are in addition to his hosting duties for ABC’s Disney Parks’ holiday specials and ABC’s presentation of the NFL Draft.

-Variety cites its sources as saying the idea is for Palmer to host both 'The Bachelor' and 'The Bachelorette' this season and those to come, but nothing is set in stone for future seasons as the network has not renewed either series beyond their next seasons.
+Variety cites its sources as saying the idea is for Palmer to host both 'The Bachelor' and 'The Bachelorette' in the seasons to come, but nothing is set in stone as the network has not renewed either series beyond their next seasons.

 Trending News